banafshebamdad/PhD-Survey-Visually-Impaired/README.md

 ## Data Privacy and Ethics

 - Participation was voluntary.
-- Eligibility was based on self-identification as blind or visually impaired.
 - No personally identifiable information was collected or retained.
 - Only anonymized and aggregated data are included in this repository.

-This repository does not contain raw identifiable data, contact information, or private communications.

 ---